elliothux/babel-plugin-jsx-two-way-binding/README.md

 }
 ```

-And it's will be compiled to:
+And it will be compiled to:
 ```jsx harmony
 class App extends React.Component {
     constructor(props) {